 The losing continued to start, but that came to an abrupt halt in 2012 when the Orioles, under the veteran tutelage of manager Buck Showalter, improved by 24 games and made their first playoff appearance since 1997—an especially impressive development given the high level of competition in a tough AL East.
 Two more seasons of postseason activity followed in mid-decade, following by a complete collapse that bottomed out with a horrific 2018 season in which the club lost a franchise-record 115 games.

-After a couple more lousy campaigns to start the decade, the Orioles made a surprising sharp turn around the corner toward respectability in 2022 with their first winning season in six years.
-Helping to accomplish that goal was the moving out of the left-field wall at Camden Yards—allowing shellshocked pitchers a chance to breathe—and the arrival of catcher Adley Rutschman, who immediately fostered a cheerful and confident vibe not seen in Baltimore in quite some time.
+After a couple more lousy campaigns to start the decade, the Orioles made a surprising sharp turn around the corner toward respectability in 2022 with their first winning season in six years—followed by 101 wins and an AL East title in 2023.
+Helping to accomplish that goal was the moving out of the left-field wall at Camden Yards—allowing shellshocked pitchers a chance to breathe—and the arrival of All-Star catcher Adley Rutschman, who immediately fostered a cheerful and confident vibe not seen in Baltimore in quite some time.

 Highlights of the Orioles’ History on This Great Game:

 1944: Meet Us in St. Louis The powerhouse St. Louis Cardinals get a surprise World Series opponent in the neighboring Browns.